IsaacBreen/isinstance2/README.md

     - `TypeVar`
     - `Container`
     - And likely quite a few other generic classes that I've missed.
 Please open an issue if you find one.
   - Subclass checks for custom classes (instance checks are supported)
+- Subclass checks are, in general, unreliable.
+  - I haven't yet figured out how to deal with things like structural subtyping.
+For instance, `issubclass2(str, Iterator[int])` currently returns `True` when it clearly shouldn't
+  - Instance checks are somewhat simpler and shouldn't suffer as much from this problem.
 - Requires Python 3.11 or later

 ## License